genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Create a new `eventHandler` block called TRADE_ALLOCATED to handle completion.
+Create a new `eventHandler` codeblock called TRADE_ALLOCATED to handle completion.
 Integrate the State Machine in it.

 ```kotlin
 eventHandler<TradeAllocated>(name = "TRADE_ALLOCATED", transactional = true) {